Skip to main content

 });

-// Later in your application, you might get a new token
+// Later in your application, when you receive a new token

 const updatedToken = "your-new-auth-token";

-This seamless reconnection ensures that your application maintains a valid authenticated session without manual intervention.
-The setAuth method is particularly useful in scenarios where you need to refresh tokens periodically.
+This triggers an automatic reconnection with the new token.
+The seamless reconnection ensures that your application maintains a valid authenticated session without manual intervention.

 Congratulations!